project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

    - root access (should be able to sudo)

 ### API Keys
-Sunbird implementors currently need to get a API key for the EkStep platform, since this is where the content is stored.
+- Sunbird implementors currently need to get a API key for accessing EkStep platform.Since, the content is stored here.
 In the future, Sunbird will support more content stores.

-When you are initially trying out sunbird, please request the keys from the EkStep QA environment.
+- When you are initially trying out the Sunbird, please request the keys from the EkStep QA environment.

 For requesting the keys follow these steps: